Joy, when humanly you can’t go on. Joy, because Jesus is there and He’s Lord and He’s enough.

 A relationship with your Lord is that which produces joy.
 “Whom having not seen ye love”, Peter speaks of the Savior in these words, “Whom having not seen ye love, whom though now ye see not yet believing you rejoice with joy unspeakable and full of glory”.
 Paul writes to his friends and he says, “Therefore my dearly beloved, my joy and crown”.

 See, joy is based upon a working relationship with persons, and when the power of God is poured out in your life and in mine, there will be a right relationship then with our Lord, and as a result, His joy.
 “The Lord God in the midst of thee is mighty”, sang the prophet, “He will, He will rest in His love, He will joy over thee with singing”.
 God enjoys his Saints.
-We enjoy our Savior and we enjoy one another because we’ve been washed with the precious blood of Christ and we belong to the family of God.
+We enjoy our Savior and we enjoy one another because we’ve been bought with the precious blood of Christ and we belong to the family of God.
 You follow that?

 So he says, “Strengthened with the power of God unto joyfulness”.
 Alright now, how do you approach this?
 Joy depends upon a right relationship with a wonderful Person, the Lord Jesus Christ.
 It depends upon a right relationship with His provision of salvation, “Therefore with joy shall ye draw water out of the wells of salvation”.
 It depends upon a right relationship with His stated work, “Go forth and we, with bearing precious seed shall doubtless come again rejoicing, bringing His sheaves with Him”.